wahyusumartha/qiscus-sdk-ios/docs/getting-started.md

 ```

+## Channel
+Channel is a room that behave similar like a group chat, in channel anyone can join using the room uniqueId, there are several limitation on channel like : no typing indicator, no read/deliver status, no comment info, and “delete for me” is not available

 ## More About Room

 After successfully created your room, you may need to do advance development for your chat app.
 This may include invite more participant to your room, enter to a specific room without invitation, and so forth.
 Hence, in this section you will learn about the following things :